-Our KS3 students take nationally benchmarked tests for English, Maths and Science (GL Assessments).
-As with SATs, these were not completed in 2020.
-These graphs show the 2019 results.
-They demonstrated that students performed well in excess of the national averages - which has been typical of our KS3 outcomes over the last few years.
+Our KS3 students take nationally benchmarked tests for English and Maths (GL Assessments).
+We have continued to use these assessments throughout the pandemic.
+In spite of the challenges of remote learning, results demonstrate that students performed in excess of the national averages - which has been typical of our KS3 outcomes over the last few years.